espressif/esp-idf/docs/en/api-reference/peripherals/ledc.rst

 LED Control
 ===========

+:link_to_translation:`zh_CN:[中文]`

 Introduction
 ------------

 The LED control (LEDC) peripheral is primarily designed to control the intensity of LEDs, although it can also be used to generate PWM signals for other purposes as well.
 It has 16 channels which can generate independent waveforms that can be used, for example, to drive RGB LED devices.

 A half of LEDC's channels operate in high speed mode.
 This mode is implemented in hardware and offers automatic and glitch-free changing of the PWM duty cycle.
 The other half of channels operate in low speed mode, where the moment of change depends on the application software.
-Each group of channels is also able to use different clock sources, but this feature is not yet supported in the LEDC driver.
+Each group of channels is also able to use different clock sources.

 The PWM controller can automatically increase or decrease the duty cycle gradually, allowing for fades without any processor interference.